tianysun/tianysun.github.io/aboutme.md

 My **research interests** lie in applying mathematics in machine learning, particularly in deep learning and unsupervised learning as well as their applications in sequential decision making, meta-learning, and natural language understanding.
 I am also interested in applying AI techniques to address societal challenges, such as COVID-19 pandemic.

 **International Latin Dance** is a part of my life.
 Fifteen years' training makes me more passionate, energetic, and persistent.
-I received the Gold Medal Certificate in 2012, national third place in China, and second place in both [NCDC](https://usadancencdc.org/) in Chicago and [Dance Fest](http://udancefest.com/) in St. Paul, Minneapolis.
+I received the Gold Medal Certificate in 2012, the third place in 2012 Asia Ballroom Dance Federation, and second place in both [2020 National Collegiate DanceSport Championships](https://usadancencdc.org/) in Chicago and [2020 Dance Fest](http://udancefest.com/) in St. Paul, Minneapolis.